Andrzej-Bialowas/LiveFootballScoreboard/README.md

 ## Assumptions

 - One team can play in only one match at a time.
-- Score value have to be 0 or greater.
+- Score value has to be 0 or greater.
 - UpdateScore takes all, even illogical score changes.
-- Start match cannot be used if the one of the teams is already on the scoreboard.
+- Start match cannot be used if one of the teams is already on the scoreboard.

 ## Authors